SimonevanderGraaf/Python.Airbnb-Mallorca-Analysis/README.md

 # Sources
 The dataset comes from Inside Airbnb, the database website from Airbnb.
 Given the fact that the source is from the company, the dataset is trustworthy.

+The website of Nasdaq offers a wide variety in financial data from different companies and can therefore be seen as trustworthy.
+To use the data in Pyhon I imported the API key lniked to my created profile.

 # Visualizations
 The business case with extra visualizations for this project were created in Tableau Public.
 It can be found here: [Airbnb Mallorca Business Case](https://public.tableau.com/app/profile/simone.van.der.graaf/viz/ProjectAirbnbMallorca-CareerFoundry/Story1?publish=yes)